 Another thrashing for England on their horror tour of the subcontinent.
 They went down to India by an innings and 22 runs in the second Test, in Madras.
 Their captain, Graham Gooch, pulled out after eating a dodgy prawn curry, and England were never in the game once India piled up 560 for 6 declared.
 As in the first Test, there were 17 wickets for India's three spinners, Anil Kumble, Venkatapathy Raju and Rajesh Chauhan.
 There was also a first, and only, Test hundred for Chris Lewis - on his 25th birthday - but that was about all England had to cheer.

 And moving further south, Geoff Boycott's second match in charge of England (Mike Brearley was at home nursing a broken arm) ended in their first-ever defeat by New Zealand, bowled out for 64 chasing 137.

 Hamish Marshall, who was born today, made his Test debut in 2000 in a rain-disrupted match in Johannesburg, but his second chance only came four years later.
 He made his one-day debut in between.
 His maiden Test hundred came against Australia in Christchurch in March 2005.
-A month later he scored another hundred against Sri Lanka in Napier.
+Later in that series, in Auckland, his twin brother James made his Test debut, marking the first time identical twins have featured together in a Test XI.
+A month later, Hamish scored another hundred, against Sri Lanka in Napier.
 However, he struggled to keep his place in the ODI side, and though he got three games in the World Cup, he refused a national contract in 2007 to play domestic cricket in England as a local player.
-He joined the ICL later that year and returned to county cricket in 2009.
+James' international career was even briefer, but he, too, had a robust domestic career.

 © ESPN Sports Media Ltd.